burnt-labs/burnt-networks/docs/strangelove-recommendations.md

    - 🩶 [ ] Establish well known communication channels; Discord, Telegram, etc.
    - 🩶 [ ] We recommended keeping internal team comms on a separate medium from external comms.

-4. 🍊 Run some Dress Rehearsals internally
-   - 🍊 [ ] Ensure anyone who's interested knows how to run a node.
-   - 🍊 [ ] Bully the folks who aren't interested into submission.
-   - 🍊 [ ] Ensure everyone knows how to monitor the network.
-   - 🍊 [ ] Help everyone understand the node operator game.

-4. 🍏 Build out a tentative Genesis file
+5. 🍊 Build out a tentative Genesis file
    - 🍊 [ ] Export the config of your strongest surviving testnet
    - 🍊 [ ] Create a `genesis.json` file from the testnet's state, resetting all counters to zero.
    - 🍊 [ ] Practice collecting gentx's from team members.